IanGoodbody/ECE281_Lab1/README.md

 #### 3-bit Implementation

-After the signal simulation validated the design, a constraints file was created setting the lest significant bit as the leftmost input switch and leftmost output LED on the NEXYS 2 FPGA.
-The program was then downloaded to the FPGA and an exhaustive test of the truth table obove was performed to ensure proper performance.
-Overall the 3-bit implementation of the two's complement machine performed satisfactorily.
+After the signal simulation validated the design, a constraints file (Lab_ 01_IRG.ucf, LN 12) was created setting the lestsignificant bit asthe leftmost input switch and leftmost output LED on the NEXYS 2 FPGA.
+The program was then downloadedto the FPGAand an exhaustive test of the truth table obove was performed to ensure proper performance.
+Overall the 3-bitimplementation of the two's complement machine performed satisfactorily.

 #### 8-bit Full Function Implementation

-To create the fully functional 8-bit two's complement machine seperate VHDL file, testbench, and constraints files were created based on those used for the 3-bit model.
+To create the fully functional 8-bit two's complement machine seperate VHDL file (Lab1_ FullFunction_ Goodbody.vhd, LN 13), testbench (Lab1_ TestBench_ FullFunction.vhd, LN 14), and constraints files (Lab1_ FF_ IRG.ucf) were
+created based on those used for the 3-bit model.
 The behavioral VHDL file was modified to implement vectors and arithmetic to greatly simplify the code, the main function being: